Metric Entropy and the Optimal Prediction of Chaotic Signals: The embedding predictor, related predictors, and their suboptimality

 Phase space reconstruction using delay coordinates is used by all existing predictors.
 We term the most basic of these predictors as the embedding predictor \cite{Casdagli1989,FarmerSidorowich1987}.
 Given a signal $x(t)$ for $0\leq t\leq T$, the embedding predictor finds $t^{\ast}$ to minimize \prettyref{eq:embed-fit}, as we have already discussed.
 The key idea behind embedding predictors is to indirectly recover the location of the dynamical system in phase space at time $t$ using the delay coordinates $\left(x(t),x(t-\tau),\ldots,x(t-(k-1)\tau)\right)$.
 Suppose the state vector of the dynamical system at time $t=t_{1}$ is $X_{1}$ and the state vector at time $t=t_{2}$ is $X_{2}$.
 It is quite possible that $x(t_{1})=x(t_{2})$ even if $X_{1}\neq X_{2}$ or that $\bigl|x\left(t_{1}\right)-x\left(t_{2}\right)\bigr|$ is small even if $X_{1}$ is not close to $X_{2}$.
 However, the pattern of events preceding $t=t_{1}$ and $t=t_{2}$ as recorded using delay coordinates gives us better information to decide if $X_{1}$ and $X_{2}$ are close to each other or not.

 Although the choice of the delay parameter $\tau$ and the embedding dimension $k$ have been discussed extensively, it is difficult to make definite statements about what the best choices are.
 One approach is to use mutual information---see \cite{Abarbanel1996}.
 In this approach it is assumed that $\tau$ should not be too small because nearby values are well-correlated and not too large because distant points on the signal are very weakly correlated.
 Mutual information is used to find some kind of a compromise.
 Regarding the embedding dimension $k$, it is stated that it should be at least as large as the dimension of the underlying chaotic set.
-We comment about time series embedding using delay coordinates in Section 10.
+For the validity of Taken's embedding theorem \cite{Takens1981}, $k\geq2m+1$ is required with $m$ being the dimension of the chaotic set.

 Figure \ref{fig:Lorenz-embedding} shows suboptimal predictions of Lorenz signals using the embedding predictor and $\tau=.03$, $k=5$.
 Our choice of the delay parameter at $\tau=.03$ is much smaller than what the mutual information criterion would imply.
 The mutual information criterion would imply a $\tau$ that is large enough to span a few oscillations of the signal.
 It is difficult to see what advantage using information from such distant points may have with regard to prediction, where the game is to exploit local information optimally.
 Indeed, use of a larger delay parameter gives no improvement at all.
 Some of the extant discussion about choosing the delay parameter appears to be based on a desire to obtain good plots and not good predictions.